Justins10000x/Multi-Asset-Alpha-Signal-V1-/README.md

 V2 is currently in the works, exploration of new variable inputs and data modeling structures remains to be this project's priority.

+For the full V2 update please refer to the V2 README